senorGPT/CTF_crackmes.one/zsombii - Easy crackme/zsombii - Easy crackme - Solution.md

 ## 9. Conclusion

-This was a nice and simple keygen exercise that added new tools to my kit as well as given me experience with one, *JADX*.
-There are also a lot of possible correct keys.
+This was a nice and simple *keygen* exercise that added new tools to my kit as well as give me experience with one, *JADX*.
+Due to the nature of the validation function, the possibilities for valid keys is quite enormous.
 For normal keyboard printable *ASCII* there are ***95*** characters (ASCII *32–126*).

 - g = *24 are divisible by 4*
 - b = *71 are NOT divisible by 4*